South Carolina mountain lake escape

 Lake Jocassee Guide

-Start here to decide whether your trip is more about boating, paddling, swimming, or simply getting out on the clear water.
+Start here for the shape of the water day: boat range, paddling, swimming, waterfall coves, or simply getting out on the clear blue water.

 Read the guide →